 All eleven novice AFOs recalled spontaneous incidents which they were either deployed to by the Force Incident Manager via the back-to-back radio transmission system, or self-deployed to upon hearing the details of the incident through the radio whilst on ARV patrol.
 Two participants were required to act as the OFC during the recalled armed confrontation; however neither were formally trained to perform this role at the time of the incident (due to a lack of qualified OFCs available to lead the operation).
 Both incidents were resolved with the security of a trained OFC available to verify the participants’ decisions; however in both cases, the participant continued the role of OFC until the conclusion of the incident.
-Nine (82%) officers recalled an incident in which a contact with the suspect was encountered, whilst two (18%) recalled incidents incurring no contact, i.e. suspect had already escaped before the Police had arrived.
+Nine (82%) officers recalled an incident in which a contact with the suspect was encountered, whilst two (18%) recalled incidents incurring no contact, (i.e., suspect had already escaped before the Police had arrived).

 Qualitative Results

 The incidents described by both expert SFOs and novice AFOs could be broadly split into three general phases; pre-arrival, arrival/contact (active involvement of tactical performance and/or contact with a suspect), and post-incident procedures.
 In general, expert SFO decisional processes were not consistently distinct across the phases in a linear manner, but instead were applied flexibly throughout the armed confrontation.
-Expert SFO decision making was adaptive to circumstantial demands either leading to an establishment of control and typicality, or to a ‘tipping point’ of struggle for dominance that initiated defensive behaviours.
+Expert SFO decision making was adaptive to circumstantial demands either leading to an establishment of control and typicality, or to a ‘tipping point’ of struggle for dominance and perceived time critical threat to life that initiated defensive behaviours.
 Compared to the flexible experiential based decisions of expert SFOs, novice AFOs reported a more sequential and linear process of tactical decision making which involved extended verbalisations and continued conscious processing throughout.
 Flexibility and adaptation to dynamic and time pressured changes was therefore postulated by the SFOs to be the distinguishing feature of expertise in this context.

 Our analysis generated four main themes with related subthemes that were relevant to the influence of expertise in decision making during armed confrontation.
+The details of these themes (organised numerically and indicated by title in bold) and related subthemes (organised alphabetically and italicised title) are discussed in turn, whilst examples and supportive narratives from the transcripts for each (sub)theme are provided in table 1.
 Together these themes reflect the importance of adaptability to expertise in this context.
 In this sample, adaptive expertise reflects the flexible application of experiential knowledge, strategies and skills with confidence in response to situational demands.

 Experiential Knowledge

 Whether declared explicitly or as a guiding force behind tactical confidence, all expert SFOs described their extensive firearms experience as a positive influence on their situational assessment and tactical decision making during the recalled incidents.
+The influence of SFO experiential knowledge was broadly described in the utilisation of assumptions and expectations that were mentally modelled based on personal or working experiences.
+These assumptions and expectations identified typicality and anomalies in the current set of cues, and indicated appropriate tactical strategies based on this assessment.
+Such processes were often described as intuitive and were believed to be shared with their partner/team.

 Assumptions